Learning the Delay Using Neural Delay Differential Equations: Proposed algorithm for finding the delay

 \subsection{Proposed algorithm for finding the delay}

-We assume the data $\{ X_j \}_{j = 0}^{N_{data} - 1}$ represents measurements of a single DDE trajectory.
+We assume the target data $\{ X_j \}_{j = 0}^{N_{data} - 1}$ represents measurements of a single DDE trajectory.
 Since we are working with discrete measurements, we use the loss function given in \eqref{eq:loss:discrete}.
 Using the formulas for the gradients given above, we train a model to learn the delay and parameters of the DDE that the data comes from.

-Starting from a random initial guess for $\theta$ and $\tau$, we compute the trajectory of the DDE with these parameters.
+Starting from a random initial guess for $\theta$ and $\tau$, we compute the predicted trajectory of the DDE with these parameters.
 Once we have this trajectory, we solve \eqref{eq:DDE_adjoint} backward in time to find the adjoint.
 From there, we use \eqref{eq:loss_gradient:discrete} to compute the gradient of the loss.
 Finally, we perform a step of gradient descent using the \texttt{Adam} optimizer \cite{kingma2014adam}.
-We repeat this process for $N_{epochs}$ iterations.
+We repeat this process for $N_{epochs}$ iterations, or until the target and predicted trajectories are sufficiently close.
 Algorithm \ref{alg:two} summarizes our approach.

 We implemented Algorithm \ref{alg:two} in \texttt{PyTorch}.
 For our implementation, we wrapped the forward and backward procedures in a \texttt{torch.autograd.Function} class.
-In the forward pass, we use a DDE solver to calculate the trajectory given the current parameters and delay.
+In the forward pass, we use a DDE solver to calculate the predicted trajectory.
 For the experiments in this paper, we used a first-order Euler step for our DDE solver.
 In the backward pass, we use the same DDE solver to calculate the adjoint by solving \eqref{eq:DDE_adjoint} backward in time.
 Our code then computes and returns the gradient of the loss with respect to $\tau$ and $\theta$.
 Our implementation is open source and is available at: \url{https://github.com/punkduckable/NDDE}.